Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/wCCD/wCCD-front-end-set-up.rst

     use any pre-MVP product on mainnet.

 You can choose from two different workflows that will guide you through the setup steps.
 Workflow 1 is easier.
-The ``JSON-RPC wallet proxy`` is hosted by Concordium in workflow 1 which will take care of the Concordium node on your behalf.
+The server that the browser wallet connects to is hosted by Concordium in workflow 1.
+This setup will take care of the Concordium node on your behalf.
 Workflow 2 is for advanced readers that want to build all the components from the source code and connect the browser wallet to their own hosted Concordium node.